-What has Trump said ahead of possible US-Iran talks and what could it mean?
+What has Trump said before possible US-Iran talks and what could it mean?

 Part of Trump’s social media claims appeared to be confirmed in a separate statement from Tehran.
 But the details showed distance between Trump’s position and Iran’s.

-Iran’s foreign minister Abbas Araghchi announced on Friday that, in light of a 10-day pause in fighting in Lebanon, “the passage for all commercial vessels through Strait of Hormuz is declared completely open for the remaining period of ceasefire.”
+Iran’s Foreign Minister Abbas Araghchi announced on Friday that, in light of a 10-day pause in fighting in Lebanon, “the passage for all commercial vessels through Strait of Hormuz is declared completely open for the remaining period of ceasefire.”

 Trump swiftly echoed that claim on social media, writing that the strait is “FULLY OPEN AND READY FOR FULL PASSAGE”.